tanay2405/CMPE-172-project/README.md

 1. Open the Project in IntelliJ

-- Go to File → Open and select the pom.xml file
+- Right click the pom.xml file
-- Choose Open as Project
-- Wait for Maven to finish downloading dependencies
+- Choose Add as Maven Project and wait for Maven to finish downloading dependencies

 2. Set the SDK if not set up already

 - Go to File → Project Structure
-- Under SDK, select Java 17 and click apply and OK
+- Under SDK, select Java 17 and SDK default for language level
+- Click apply and OK

 3. Mark Sources Root

-- In the left panel, right click the src/main/java folder
+- Right click the src/main/java folder
 - Select Mark Directory as Sources Root

 4. Set Up MySQL